 Until recently, Wisconsin courts were unaware that law enforcement agencies were even using this device.
 Once it became known that they were utilizing the device, the courts, defense attorneys, and the state legislature began to push back.
 A new state law created in 2014 now requires law enforcement to apply for a warrant when they are going to use devices acting as cell site simulators.
 Despite the new law, two recent Wisconsin Supreme Court cases dealing with challenges to the use of a Stingray resulted in defeats for the defense.
 So the question still remains, in Wisconsin at least, as to whether the warrant needs to specifically disclose that law enforcement will be using a Stingray, or whether it is acceptable to only state that law enforcement is permitted to use “all available technology” in its search for a suspect.

 In other jurisdictions, defendants are being more successful with their challenges.
 A recent Maryland case held that a warrant was required to use the Stingray, and other courts around the country are requiring law enforcement to be more specific in their warrant applications as to how the device will be used.
 While not yet addressed by the United States Supreme Court, this issue will no doubt continue to be challenged and the varying court decisions are likely to make the Supreme Court interested in addressing the question once and for all.

-Contact Meyer Van Severen, S.C. for help with cases involving stingray devices.
+Contact Van Severen Law Office for help with cases involving stingray devices.

-The criminal defense lawyers at Meyer Van Severen, S.C. regularly file pre-trial motions involving searches and seizures.
+The criminal defense lawyers at Van Severen Law Office regularly file pre-trial motions involving searches and seizures.
 If law enforcement used a Stingray device while investigating your case, we may have a basis for a challenge to certain parts of your case.

-To speak with one of our criminal defense lawyers, contact Meyer Van Severen, S.C. at (414) 270-0202.
+To speak with one of our criminal defense lawyers, contact Van Severen Law Office at (414) 270-0202.
 We answer phones 24/7 and want to help fight your case.